jasonmacduffie/isles-of-maga/story.md

 Dwarvish, Halfling, Elvish, and Common all use the Dwarvish alphabet.

 These are the additional racial languages:
-- Lacertinean, the language of Lacertines and Troglodytes (Dwarvish alphabet)
+- Lacertinean, the language of Lacertines and Troglodytes (Dwarvish alphabet for Lacertines, Orcish alphabet for Troglodytes)
 - Felidinean, the language of Felidines (Dwarvish alphabet)
 - Corvidinean, the language of Corvidines (Dwarvish alphabet)
 - Vespertinean, the language of Vespertines (Dwarvish alphabet)